bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

       patch -p1 < ../0008-optional-ntfs3.patch

 ### Copy new files
-New files need to be copied into the linux source tree as follows.
+New source files need to be copied into the linux source tree as follows.

      cp -r ../new-files/* .